What is a prolapse?

 What are symptoms of a prolapse?

-Many women have no symptoms and are not bothered by their prolapse.
-Other women may have very mild to more severe symptoms.
+Many people have no symptoms and are not bothered by their prolapse.
+Other people may have very mild to more severe symptoms.
 Talk with your provider if you have symptoms that bother you.

 Some of these may be: